Facebook

 The BRIAN J MUNZ SAFETY COMPLEX became a vision when the Fairbury Fire Department lost Brian J Munz “Munzy” in a line of duty death on July 22, 2008.
 The Fairbury Fire Department was paged to help a neighboring community battle a house fire.
 4 Fairbury firemen heeded the call for help that day, Brian being one of the four.
 Only three firemen came home that night.
 Brian lost his life in that fire, doing what he loved!
 The legacy he left behind was one of generosity and compassion and kindness.
 Not long after Munzy’s passing, the fire department dreamed a dream which became a reality when they held the dedication ceremony for the Brian J Munz Safety Complex, home of the Fairbury Fire Department and SELCAS (Southeast Livingston County Ambulance Service).
 The dedication ceremony, held on July 31, 2015, is available below.

 Fairbury Fire Department is an all-volunteer department with 28 members which includes the Chief and Assistant Chief.
-The 26 firefighters are led by Chief Martin Steidinger, a veteran member serving on the department since June, 1981, and Assistant Chief Josh Hoselton who joined the department in 2006.
-Both Chief Steidinger and Assistant Chief Hoselton rose to their current ranks when former Chief, Leroy McPherson, retired in June, 2017.
+The 26 firefighters are led by Chief Josh Hoselton and Assistant Chief Jeremiah Rinkenberger.
+Chief Hoselton became Chief after the retirement of Martin Steidinger.

 A complete roster of firefighters include: